News of the World Darts Championship: Demise

 The News of the World was the first nationally televised darts event as ITV broadcast the latter stages of the championship from 1972 to 1985, and again in 1987 and 1988.
-The 1986 event wasn't broadcast due to a technicians' strike.
+The 1986 event was not broadcast due to a technicians' strike.

 As quickly as darts tournaments began to appear on television throughout the 1970s and into the early and mid 1980s, the bubble burst and all darts competitions except the World Championship disappeared from TV screens in 1989.

 This big sudden slump in televised darts coverage meant that it came as no surprise that the News of the World Championship also ended after the 1990 event, with the last two events having been untelevised.
 As it happened, 1990 was also the first year that separate competitions were held for men and women.

 The lack of televised darts coverage left some players frustrated by the lack of opportunity to make a living from darts, and in January 1992 they formed their own organisation to start up their own tournaments (see main article: Professional Darts Corporation, and Split in darts).

 1997 revival

 The News of the World Championship made a one-year reappearance in the 1996/97 season, when Sky Sports and the News of the World resurrected the competition.

 In his autobiography, Phil Taylor says that his mentor, Eric Bristow always mocked him for never having won the competition and that it was the tournament that everyone wanted to win.
 Bristow himself recalled his father telling him: "You're not a proper world champion until you've won the News of the World".

 Taylor put the record straight by beating Ian White 2–0 in the final in June 1997, collecting the News of the World Big D Trophy, a cheque for £42,000 and a set of Unicorn golden darts.
-Following his victory, which also saw him take out the then England captain Martin Adams 2–1 in the semi finals, Taylor was quoted as saying "I've won five world titles – but this one means everything".
+Following his victory, which also saw him take out the then England captain Martin Adams 2–1 in the semi-finals, Taylor was quoted as saying "I've won five world titles – but this one means everything".

 However, the overall response to the competition was disappointing and the News of the World decided against running it again.
-The tournament remains discontinued.
+The tournament remains discontinued, with the eponymous newspaper having closed in 2011.

 Tournament winners

 Men

 The tournament was arranged on a regional basis from 1927 until 1939.
-The National Championship began in 1947–48 winners and runners-up included:
+The National Championship began in 1946-47 winners and runners-up included:

 Women

 Multiple winners

-No player has ever won the international title three times, seven players managed two wins each.
+No player has ever won the international title three times; seven players managed two wins each.